Platform Economics

 ⚠️

-Always re-raise EconomicsLimitException unchanged.
-The base report_turn_error() handles this correctly — never catch it silently.
+Always re-raise EconomicsLimitException unchanged — never catch it silently.
+The base report_turn_error() handles it correctly.

 Payment Integration (Stripe)